ahmedzs321/RegisTree/README.md

  - Undo / redo stacks do not persist after closing the app

 🙌 Credits

-Designed & developed by Ahmed Syed
+Designed & developed by Ahmed Syed & collaborators.

 A modern offline school management system built with Python & Qt.